Comic Con Scotland: History and organisation

 Comic Con Scotland began its annual run of events in 2018 after Scottish fans of other events organized by Monopoly Events approached the company's CEO Andy Kleek and requested a similar event to the already successful Comic Con Liverpool but in the East of Scotland.
 Kleek saw a gap in the market and moved to fill it immediately with a brand new annual event for the people of Edinburgh and its surrounding areas.
 Like many other events globally during the COVID-19 pandemic, the event suffered cancellation and rescheduling twice before lockdowns in the United Kingdom and specifically Scotland were lifted and the event was able to continue its run with the October 2022 event.

 Monopoly Events is a Manchester-based event organization company that specializes in events held in the North West of England and Scotland.
-Along with the Scottish event, they are also responsible for organising Comic Con Liverpool, Comic Con Scotland Aberdeen, Comic Con Wales, Comic Con Manchester, Comic Con Northern Ireland, Comic Con North East, Comic Con Yorkshire, Comic Con Midlands Telford, Comic Con Midlands Birmingham, For the Love of Wrestling, For the Love of Sci-Fi, For the Love of Horror, For the Love of MMA, For the Love of Cosplay, For the Love of Darts, For the Love of Fantasy, For the Love of Vampire Diaries and For the Love of Anime and plans for further expansion across the UK including organizing Comic Con London, Comic Con South West, Comic Con South East, Comic Con East Anglia and Comic Con Ireland in the future.
+Along with the Scottish event, they are also responsible for organising Comic Con Liverpool, Comic Con Scotland Aberdeen, Comic Con Wales, Comic Con Manchester, Comic Con Northern Ireland, Comic Con North East, Comic Con Midlands Telford, Comic Con Midlands Birmingham, Comic Con Ireland, For the Love of Wrestling, For the Love of Sci-Fi, For the Love of Horror, For the Love of MMA, For the Love of Cosplay, For the Love of Darts, For the Love of Fantasy, For the Love of Vampire Diaries, For the Love of Anime, For the Love of Time & Space, For the Love of Supernatural, Comic Con Czech Republic, Comic Con Poland and formerly Comic Con Yorkshire.
+There are also plans for further expansion across the UK including organizing Comic Con London, Comic Con South West, Comic Con South East and Comic Con East Anglia in the future.

 The first Scottish event ran over two consecutive days and had an 80's and 90's theme subtitled For the Love of 80's and For the Love of 90's and it featured prop builds and guests from shows and films of these eras.

-The convention consistently includes celebrity guest appearances from various film, television, video gaming, anime and comic book series including Doctor Who, Star Trek, Star Wars, Battlestar Galactica, Grease, Sons of Anarchy, Back to the Future, Supernatural, The Lost Boys, Cobra Kai, Red Dwarf and others.
+The convention consistently includes celebrity guest appearances from various film, television, video gaming, anime and comic book series including Doctor Who, Star Trek, Star Wars, Battlestar Galactica, Grease, Sons of Anarchy, Back to the Future, Supernatural, The Lost Boys, Cobra Kai, Red Dwarf, Teenage Mutant Ninja Turtles and others.